Generic Hamiltonian Dynamics: Introduction

-For the Hamiltonian case, recall that the transversal linear Poincar\'e flow is, is fact, a symplectomorphism and observe that we are assuming the absence of singularities on the energy hypersurfaces.
+For the Hamiltonian case, recall that the transversal linear Poincar\'e flow is, in fact, a symplectomorphism and observe that we are assuming the absence of singularities on the energy hypersurfaces.
 Keeping in mind the strategy described in \cite{ABC}, the novelties in the proof of the \textsl{Connecting Lemma for pseudo-orbits of Hamiltonian} are the statement of adequate definitions and, since the energy hypersurfaces are invariant by the Hamiltonian flow, the need for the pseudo-orbit being completely contained in the same energy hypersurface.
 Hence, we have to ensure the creation of symplectic perturbations without leaving the initial energy hypersurface.
 Recall that the energy hypersurface is indexed to the Hamiltonian.
 Thus, it may change when we perturb the Hamiltonian.
-That is why, in the statement of Lemma \ref{mainlemma}, we want the energy of the points in the pseudo-orbit to be kept constant, even if we $C^2$-perturb the Hamiltonian.
-However, since we are allowed to push along the energy levels (see \cite[\textsection 9(a)]{PughRob}), the arguments stated in \cite{ABC} can be adapted to the Hamiltonian case.
-At the end, we have a version of the Connecting Lemma for pseudo-orbits of Hamiltonians, where the condition on the persistence of the energy of the pseudo-orbit is trivially satisfied.
-Let us briefly explain how to prove Lemma \ref{mainlemma}.
+That is why, in the statement of the Connecting Lemma, we want the energy of the points in the pseudo-orbit to be kept constant, even if we $C^2$-perturb the Hamiltonian.
+However, since we are allowed to push along the energy levels (see the closing lemma strategy in Pugh-Robinson's paper \cite[\textsection 9(a)]{PughRob}), the arguments stated in \cite{ABC} can be adapted to the Hamiltonian case.
+At the Appendix, we give a brief description of the necessary modifications in \cite{ABC} in order to obtain the proof of the Connecting Lemma.

-Arnaud et al. proved, in \cite[Proposition 4.2]{ABC}, that if the eigenvalues of any closed orbit of a symplectomorphism do not satisfy non-trivial resonance relations, then the closed orbits are uniformly avoidable.
-Therefore, since the transversal linear Poincar\'e flow is a symplectomorphism, the following proposition follows directly for Hamiltonians.

-\begin{proposition} Consider a Hamiltonian $H\in C^2(M,\mathbb{R})$.
-If, for any closed orbit $p$ of $H$ with period $\pi$, the eigenvalues of $\Phi_H^{\pi}(p)$ do not satisfy non-trivial resonances then the closed orbits of $H$ are \textsl{uniformly avoidable}. \end{proposition}

-As explained before, to prove this proposition, the authors take into account that the closed orbits can be \textsl{hyperbolic} (case analyzed in \cite{BC}) but also \textsl{completely elliptic} or \textsl{elliptic}.

-Observe that, by the previous proposition, Theorem \ref{robinson} implies that the closed orbits of a $C^2$-generic Hamiltonian are uniformly avoidable.

-Now, by Proposition \ref{resspropo}, to prove the Connecting Lemma for pseudo-orbits of Hamiltonians it is enough to show the following result.